 Passionate about participation, global governance and social justice, Daniela is joining MIT after almost 10 years of professional experience in the national and international public and non-profit sector.
 She is leaving a position as Social Innovation and Participatory Planning Director at the Buenos Aires City Government, where she was responsible for community engagement and participatory planning at the Barrio 31 slum urbanization plan.
 She also worked at UNDP Argentina and collaborated with several Civil Society Organizations in her country as well as in Spain and Ethiopia.
 She holds an MA in International Cooperation and Public Policy (Madrid) and a BA in Political Science (University of Buenos Aires).
 She has also specialized at the Sorbonne (Paris, France), FLACSO (Buenos Aires, Argentina) and ECLAC (Santiago, Chile).
 Her research interests include participatory planning, global governance, collaborative creation, social justice and inequality.

-Assistant Professor of International Development and Urban Planning, MIT
+Associate Professor of International Development and Urban Planning, MIT

 Communications Coordinator, MIT